ACLU of Ohio Privacy Statement

 We work with a variety of service providers who help us undertake the activities outlined in “Our Data Collection Methods,” including processing data; facilitating the operation of our site; supporting our fundraising, marketing, communications, and advocacy programs; and delivering messages to you on other platforms.
 For example, service providers may help us analyze traffic on our site, process credit card transactions, or facilitate activities such as the collection and delivery of petition signatures or surveys.

 Additionally, we may share your data with service providers to deliver targeted content to you on non-ACLU of Ohio platforms, as described in the above section “Additional Uses.”
-Data shared with these service providers are transmitted in a secure manner (as described below under “Security Measures and Data Transmission”), and additionally hashed to improve privacy (hashing data refers to the practice of scrambling data in a pre-defined manner to make it more difficult to recognize).
-As we have limited ability to perform detailed reviews of these service providers’ security practices, and the service providers’ terms are subject to change without notice, we rely on publicly posted information to ensure their data practices meet our standards.
-We review these terms on a quarterly basis to ensure they have not changed their assurances.
+Data shared with these service providers are hashed to improve privacy (hashing data refers to the practice of scrambling data in a pre-defined manner to make it more difficult to recognize).
+As we have limited ability to perform detailed reviews of these service providers’ security practices, and the service providers’ terms are subject to change without notice, we rely on publicly posted information to determine whether their data practices meet our standards.
+We review these terms on a quarterly basis to confirm that they have not materially changed their assurances.

 Security Measures and Data Transmission